2023 CSC Academic All-Region

 Personal

 Born and raised in Laguna Beach, Kelly is daughter to Laura and Chuck Keller.
 Kelly has a twin brother called Charles who also plays tennis.
 Charles competes on the Men’s tennis team at Lafayette University in PA.
 Back home in CA, Kelly has a German Shepherd mix called Emmy who also loves tennis balls.
-In. her free time Kelly enjoys skiing, Gymnastics, surfing, Crossfit and writing.
+In. her free time Kelly enjoys skiing, gymnastics, surfing, crossfit and writing.
 Her love for writing has guided her to explore a major in Journalism.
 Kelly has also dedicated her efforts into volunteering for home aid and trash cleanups in her hometown of Laguna Beach as well as setting up tennis events for underprivileged local kids.